pablodecm/phd_thesis/src/103_chapter_3.md

 is also a mixture model (see [Equation @eq:mixture_after_cut]) and samples under the corresponding probability distribution functions and mixture fractions $g_j (\boldsymbol{x}|\boldsymbol{\theta})$ and
-$\chi_j$ can be easily obtained from the non-selected simulated events, as it is actually done in practice.
+$\chi_j$ can easily obtained from the non-selected simulated events, as it is actually done in practice.

 ####  Observable and Latent Variables